 This A-level course, at Aquinas College in Stockport, gets us to undertake simulated professional briefs with new groups for each project.
 We create logs of our research, idea development and creative decisions, which helps me critically evaluate my work and behaviour.
 By being assigned emulated industry roles, we familiarise ourselves with the responsibilities of different film crew members, and create industry-standard documents.
 We shoot as a group before editing individually using Adobe Premiere Pro.
-The briefs given throughout the course are a product advertisement (see above right), short film drama (see below right - we won 5 awards for this project, including for my directing and cinematography), magazine shows with factual features, and a music video.
+The briefs given throughout the course are a product advertisement, short film drama (see right - we won 5 awards for this project, including for my directing and cinematography), magazine show with factual features, and a music video.
 My past roles include producer, camera operator, director, and project manager.
 This course has deepened my understanding of how the screen industries operate and how to build relationships with other creatives when producing art together.
+Alongside each video project, we create ancillary products, such as posters, audio and/or photography.

 For my Extended Project Qualification (EPQ), I created a 27-minute documentary on the history of Buxton, where I live, and how the town's famous waters have shaped it into what it is today.
 I attended meetings with local organisations, analysed over 40 sources, including books, journal articles and websites, conducted multiple interviews and had private tours of multiple locations.
-Over 4.5 hours of footage was filmed, then edited into the final piece using Premiere Pro: I selected the best takes, added my own B-roll, inserted interview segments and added music relevant to the era discussed in the dialogue.
+Over 4.5 hours of footage was filmed, then edited into the final piece using Premiere Pro: I selected the best takes, added my own B-roll, inserted interview segments and added era-relevant music.
 This process developed my confidence in reaching out to organisations, and improved my scriptwriting, editing, time management, location filming and presenting skills.

-I have created videos for YouTube for over 10 years, and have recently become much more dedicated to it than I ever have before.
-I have found that this is a really fun and effective way of developing my filmmaking skills outside of my college course, and I get to delve into subjects not covered my the course.
+I have created videos for YouTube for over 10 years, and it is a fun and effective way of developing my filmmaking skills outside of my college course, plus I get to delve into subjects not covered my the course.
 I have many different active series, including music, comedy, interviews, games, podcasts and travel.
 The video podcasts are also available on Spotify.

-To the left are three of the videos that I am most proud of.
+To the left are two of the videos that I am most proud of.

 AQTV is one of Aquinas College's media societies, where we have previously filmed trivia episodes, quizzing students around the college, and are now expanding to also include video podcasts, in collaboration with the college podcasting society.